kwchan19/rabanserd.github.io/_posts/2018-05-08-I-got-Disqus-working.markdown

 author: "Daniel Rabanser"
 comments: true
 ---
 I got Disqus working.
 Wait what?
+That means you [the potato audience] can now comment on stuff....